Skip to main content

 • you had to move out due to fire damage

-• you'll be able to move back after repairs are finished
+• you can move back after repairs are finished

 Homelessness help from the council

-Your local council normally has a duty to provide you with emergency accommodation if you're made homeless by fire.
+Your council usually should give you emergency accommodation if you're made homeless by fire.

-Anyone made homeless by a fire is automatically treated as being in priority need for homelessness help.
+Anyone made homeless by a fire is in priority need for homelessness help.

 Contact your local council to make a homelessness application.